solarapptech/stop-the-game/README.md

 - **Players Online Indicator**: Menu screen shows the number of currently connected users using Socket.IO in-memory counting (no database reads)
 - **Chat Zone (Global Chat)**: Menu includes a global chat where any logged-in user can talk (no persistence yet)
 - **Beautiful UI**: React Native Paper components with custom theming
+ - **Debounced Language Switching**: Changing the app language in Settings shows a short spinner and prevents repeated toggles for at least 1 second to avoid duplicate updates

 ## 🚀 Quick Start